 Log Lane Village is a tiny town located in the state of Colorado.
 With a population of 900 people and just one neighborhood, Log Lane Village is the 183rd largest community in Colorado.

-Log Lane Village is a blue-collar town, with 51.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Log Lane Village is generally considered to be a blue-collar town.
+51.36% of the Log Lane Village workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Log Lane Village is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Log Lane Village who work in sales jobs (10.92%), office and administrative support (7.44%), and food service (6.70%).

-Log Lane Village is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Log Lane Village does not have a public transit system used by locals to get to and from work.

-In terms of college education, Log Lane Village ranks among the least educated cities in the nation, as only 3.70% of people over 25 have a bachelor's degree or advanced degree.
+Log Lane Village ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.70% of people over 25 have a college degree.

 The per capita income in Log Lane Village in 2022 was $24,262, which is low income relative to Colorado and the nation.
 This equates to an annual income of $97,048 for a family of four.
 However, Log Lane Village contains both very wealthy and poor people as well.